-(1) The portion of gains (losses) representing the amount of hedge ineffectiveness and the amount excluded from the assessment of hedge effectiveness are recognized within Revenue-Other in the consolidated statements of income.
-The amount of gains (losses) was not significant during the sixmonths ended September 30, 2017 and 2018.
-The amount of gains (losses) was not significant during the three months ended September 30, 2017 and 2018.
+- (1) The portion of gains (losses) representing the amount of hedge ineffectiveness and the amount excluded from the assessment of hedge effectiveness are recognized within Revenue-Other in the consolidated statements of income.
+The amount of gains (losses) was not significant during the nine months ended December 31, 2017 and 2018.
+The amount of gains (losses) was not significant during the three months ended December 31, 2017 and 2018. - (2) ¥1 billion of gain on net investment hedges, which have been deferred in preceding years, was recognized during the nine months ended December 31, 2017.